A Survivor's Story: Sheila Miller

 What kind of treatment did you receive?

 The tumor was removed in February and I received 16 chemotherapy treatments.
-I am scheduled for a bilateral mastectomy in September.
+I am scheduled for a bilateral mastectomy.

 Did you face any obstacles?
 If so, how did you overcome them?